Kirkland, Washington: Sports

 The local Lake Washington High School lacrosse team defeated intercity rival Juanita High School in the state championship 8–7 in 2015 to secure a state title.

-The Lake Washington High school Baseball team won the first ever State Championship (3A) in school history during 2016, defeating Lakeside School 2–0.
+The Lake Washington High School baseball team won their first State Championship (3A) in 2016, defeating Lakeside School 2–0.

-Kirkland FC is an amateur soccer club in the Western Washington Premier League, which began play in 2018.
-They are referred to as the Goats.
+Kirkland FC, nicknamed the Goats, is an amateur soccer club in the Western Washington Premier League, which began play in 2018.

-Seahawks
+Team facilities

 Kirkland was the original home of the Seattle Seahawks; the NFL team's headquarters and training facility were located at the Lake Washington Shipyard (now Carillon Point) along Lake Washington for their first ten seasons (1976–85), then at nearby Northwest University through 2007.

+The Seattle Kraken of the National Hockey League announced plans in 2026 to build a Iceplex at the former Houghton Park-and-Ride through a public–private partnership with the city government.
+The facility is planned to have two NHL-size rinks, a community center, restaurant, and team store.
+Ownership of the Iceplex would revert to the city government at the end of the 34-year lease with the Kraken.

 Little League

 Kirkland has two Little Leagues: Kirkland American Little League and Kirkland National Little League.
 Kirkland National won the 1982 Little League World Series championship; they defeated a team from Taiwan 6–0 on August 28, 1982.
 The 1982 victory was subject of the ESPN 30 for 30 documentary Little Big Men.
 It also was the home to Little League's 1992 Big League Softball World Series Champions representing the Eastside District Nine Leagues.

 The Kirkland Baseball Commission provides recreational baseball for players ages 13–18.
 It is affiliated with the national Pony Baseball organization.

 Since 1999, Kirkland has been the home of the Little League Junior Softball World Series, which is held each August at Everest Park.